 If the language you are working with is not available, or you want to use a different variation of dictionary for a supported language then you can also add languages by copying the appropriate dictionary files to the

-languages-user directory.
+config directory.
 To do this:

 - Obtain copies of the .aff and .dic files for the language you want to add.
 Note that the OpenOffice wiki is a good source of additional language dictionaries.